freqtrade/freqtrade/docs/freqai-configuration.md

 Like all freqai models, PyTorch models inherit `IFreqaiModel`. `IFreqaiModel` declares three abstract methods: `train`, `fit`, and `predict`. we implement these methods in three levels of hierarchy.
 From top to bottom:

 1. `BasePyTorchModel` - Implements the `train` method. all `BasePyTorch*` inherit it. responsible for general data preparation (e.g., data normalization) and calling the `fit` method.
-Sets `device _type` attribute used by children classes.
+Sets `device` attribute used by children classes.
 Sets `model_type` attribute used by the parent class.
 2. `BasePyTorch*` -  Implements the `predict` method.
 Here, the `*` represents a group of algorithms, such as classifiers or regressors. responsible for data preprocessing, predicting, and postprocessing if needed.
 3. `PyTorch*Classifier` / `PyTorch*Regressor` - implements the `fit` method. responsible for the main train flaw, where we initialize the trainer and model objects.